Contact PHA :

 0300 555 0114

-Staff responsible for the Decontamination of care equipment must have adequate practical training.
+Staff responsible for the decontaminating care equipment must have adequate practical training.
 The training must be updated regularly and when new equipment is purchased.
 The head of the department must keep records of training.
 All personnel responsible for cleaning, handling, and reprocessing contaminated items must receive appropriate vaccinations.

-It is also the responsibility of each healthcare worker not to allow unsafe equipment or devices on any patient.
+It is also the responsibility of each health and care worker not to allow unsafe equipment or devices on any patient.
 Therefore, all staff should be trained to check the safety of any medical device before using it.

-Figure 1 The decontamination cycle of reusable surgical instrument
+Fig.1 The decontamination cycle of a reusable surgical instrument

 Source: HTM01-01 decontamination of surgical instruments